fbpx

 Some have been standing for over a millennia – a testament to how well they were built and maintained.

-However, not all buildings enjoy the same fate.
+However, most buildings don’t enjoy the same fate.

 Some fall into such a bad condition that they become condemned.